 Mary of Bethany anointed her Saviour openly, at a dinner.
-Without meaning to, she caused a scene.
 While others criticized her actions, Jesus accepted her gift.
-What can we learn from her public display of affection?
+What can we learn from Mary when she broke her alabaster jar?
+This was more than just a public display of affection.

 Jesus was often invited into people’s home; it was their way to honour him.
 He visited the village of Bethany, but it wasn’t his first time either.
 This was the place where he visited two sisters, Martha and Mary.
 While Martha served, her sister sat at his feet listening to his teaching (Luke 10:38-42).